russellbits/Writing/Fiction/05.Novels/03.brother-dustfish/Brother Dustfish.md

 Able panicked, and did something he did not like, he lied.
 He thought of Ka, and said, "I've memorized all of them."

 Gef looked at his mount for a moment and then turned to Able again.
 "Well, you don't weigh much, so I suppose it's not too much trouble.
 Get yourself up on my pede and find a place to secure that sack of yours.
 We're getting out of here pretty quick.
-The moon's coming."
+The moon's coming soon."

 * * *